 Managers need to be aware of their ongoing responsibilities.
 This means supporting the wellbeing strategy, allowing time for staff to engage with activities and promoting available resources.
 Another key aspect of their role is keeping an ear to the ground: line managers and people managers are closest to your employees, so you need to be able to rely on them to notice changes in behaviour; picking up on signals of stress and ensuring that employees get support when they need it.

 Learning to read the signs

 Doing this successfully may require some training.
 For example, what are the warning signs of mental health issues?
+Only 13% of UK businesses have formal initiatives to promote awareness of mental health issues 1, showing that training could make a difference.
 Managers can learn more about the specific challenges which may face staff at different life stages – such as menopause or carer responsibilities – and how these may affect their working day.
 Don’t expect them to recall everything; awareness is enough as long as you provide a central reference point to source information when needed.
 This could be in the form of a wellbeing intranet page, posters, handouts and emails.

 But performing this role effectively isn’t entirely down to specialist knowledge.

 That’s why we need to encourage team managers to get to know their people.